Dianne Haskett

 Dianne Louise Haskett (born March 4, 1955) is a Canadian lawyer, politician, and diplomat who served as the mayor of London, Ontario, Canada, serving from 1994 to 2000, and later ran unsuccessfully as the Conservative candidate in the 2006 federal by-election in the riding of London North Centre, placing third.
 She served two three-year mayoral terms, making a priority of downtown revitalization, heritage preservation, economic development, neighbourhood protection, protecting the environment, international relations, trade corridors' infrastructure, family values and anti-poverty initiatives.
-She is known for her deep commitment to her Christian faith, which critics have viewed as oppressive toward the LGBT community, and for the Ontario human rights ruling against her.

 Early years

 Haskett was born and raised in London's Kensal Park district north of Springbank Drive.

 Education

 Haskett earned her B.A. from the University of Waterloo in 1974, her LL.B. from the University of Western Ontario in 1977, her LL.M. from the London School of Economics in 1979 and a second LLM from The George Washington University Law School in 2005.
 She has also studied law at Case Western Reserve University in Cleveland, Ohio, and the Institute for Advanced Legal Studies at Cambridge University, England.

 She later founded her own law firm, Haskett Menear & Associates, which grew to include seven lawyers.